Standard of Ur: Interpretations

 The original function of the Standard of Ur is not conclusively understood.
 Woolley's suggestion that it represented a standard is now thought unlikely.
 It has also been speculated that it was the soundbox of a musical instrument.
 Paola Villani suggests that it was used as a chest to store funds for warfare or civil and religious works.
-It is, however, impossible to say for sure, as there is no inscription on the artifact to provide any background context.
+It is impossible to say for sure, as the artifact does not have an inscription that would provide context.

-Although the side mosaics are usually referred to as the "war side" and "peace side", they may in fact be a single narrative – a battle followed by a victory celebration.
+Although the side mosaics are usually referred to as the "war side" and "peace side", they may be a single narrative – a battle followed by a victory celebration.
 This would be a visual parallel with the literary device of merism, used by the Sumerians, in which the totality of a situation was described through the pairing of opposite concepts.
-A Sumerian ruler was considered to have a dual role as a lugal (literally "big man" or war leader) and an en or civic/religious leader, responsible for mediating with the gods and maintaining the fecundity of the land.
-The Standard of Ur may have been intended to depict these two complementary concepts of Sumerian kingship.

 The scenes depicted in the mosaics were reflected in the tombs where the "Standard" was found.
 The skeletons of attendants and musicians were found accompanying the remains of the kings, as was equipment used in both the "War" and "Peace" scenes of the mosaics.
-Unlike ancient Egyptian tombs, the dead were not buried with provisions of food and serving equipment; instead, they were found with the remains of meals, such as empty food vessels and animal bones.
-They may have participated in one last ritual feast, the remains of which were buried alongside them, before being put to death (possibly by poisoning) to accompany their master in the afterlife.
+Unlike ancient Egyptian tombs, the dead were not buried with provisions of food and serving equipment.
+Instead, they were found with the remains of meals, such as empty food vessels and animal bones.
+They may have participated in one last ritual feast, the remains of which were buried alongside them, before being put to death, possibly by poisoning, to accompany their master in the afterlife.